 A cloth is the simplest way to do this but not very effective.
-Those foam, rubber floor tiles that are used to cover kiddies play areas are a far better solution as they insulate against the cold and provide a soft, warm surface to walk or sleep on.
+Those foam, rubber floor tiles that are used to cover kiddies' play areas are a far better solution as they insulate against the cold and provide a soft, warm surface to walk or sleep on.
 They are a great alternative to a camping mattress.
 And if there is one thing glamping has taught us is that bringing household items along on your camping trip can provide additional comfort and luxury.
 Rugs or a carpet will help absorb the cold and warm up the tent.
 There are carpets available that are specifically designed for camping and tents that you can purchase.

-The less space that is available in the tent, the warmer your tent will be.
-Clutter is your friend in a tent, but this does not mean that the shelter needs to be a mess.
+The less space available in the tent, the warmer your tent will be.
+Clutter is your friend in a tent, but this does not mean the shelter needs to be a mess.
 The organization is crucial to a successful camping experience.
 Use S hooks and carabiners to hang goods off the floor.
 Pack camping mattresses and bedding tightly together.

 Instead, pull the collar of the sleeping bag around your face, cinching it so that it leaves a gap for your nose and mouth to breathe through.
-Even if your nose and mouth are cold, this technique will soon warm your entire face so that you can sleep more comfortably.
+Even if your nose and mouth are cold, this technique will soon warm your entire face so you can sleep more comfortably.

 If none of these tips are helping to warm you up, get out of your sleeping bag and move around to get that essential circulation going and warm you up.
-Don't, however, do any vigorous exercise that will cause you to sweat.
+Don't do any vigorous exercise that will cause you to sweat.
 Moisture is the enemy when you are trying to stay warm.